-- Blue Clearance Card a.
+- a.
+Blue Clearance Card

 - b.
 Operations Outcome Letter

-- Enforcement Outcome Letter c.
+- c.
+Enforcement Outcome Letter

-- Eligibility Order d.
+- d.
+Eligibility Order

 will not be allowed to proceed to the clinical portion of the program and will be withdrawn from the program.

 Criminal backgrounds may prevent completion of a nursing program and/or prevent the student from taking the licensure examination.
 Declaratory Order information may be requested from the Board of Nursing at 512-305-7400.
 In addition, some clinical agencies require additional background checks or information to meet their specific facility requirements.